gr2m/selsa/README.md

   - sh -e /etc/init.d/xvfb start
 ```

 You can also install a more recent firefox version.
-I recommend v48, as 49 and
+I recommend v47.0.2, as I
-later only works with the latest gecko driver and I couldn’t get it to work
+could not get 48 to work and 49 later only works with the latest gecko drive
-myself yet
+and Selenium 3, which requires Java 8, and that is not available on Travis
+by default.
+You will also need to set `SELENIUM_VERSION` to `2.53.1` on Travis
+unless you have Java 8 available.

 ```
 addons:
-  firefox: "48.0"
+  firefox: "47.0.2"
 ```

 I would also recommend to cache the saucelabs binaries for faster build